elephox-dev/old-philly/docs/contributing/documentation.md

 to install the dependencies.
 You only need to run this once to set jekyll up.

+### Server

-Following this, you will want to run this command to start watching for file changes and start a web server.
+You will want to run this command to start watching for file changes and start a web server:

 ```bash
 $ bundle exec jekyll serve --config _config.local.yml